marksidell/dynips/README.md

 `<hostname>.hold`

 The presence of a *hold* file indicates that hostname should not be expired.
-The file contains the same content as the corresponding *ping* file.
+The file contains the same content as the *ping* file that was created when the *hold* file was created.

 `<hostname>.expired`